 Salt also slows down fermentation, which is super important as we mentioned in helping develop flavor.
 Typically, salt % in doughs range from 2% to 3%; I lean towards 2.5% to 3%, but if you prefer less salt, you could definitely get away with just 2.5%.
 Keep in mind, that decrease in salt might speed up fermentation slightly.

+Yeast: Both active dry yeast and instant yeast are commonly used in pizza making, though I prefer instant yeast.
 Unlike active dry yeast, instant yeast can be added directly to dry ingredients; active dry yeast traditionally needs to be "activated" in water to dissolve (in the last few years, commercially available active yeast allegedly does not need activation, but I recommend doing it to confirm the yeast is actually still alive).
 My favorite brand is SAF Instant Yeast.

-Extra Virgin Olive Oil: This is typically not used in true Neopolitan dough, but it’s commonly found in many home oven pizza recipes as it slightly increases moisture levels without creating stickiness and can improve browning.
+Extra Virgin Olive Oil: This is typically not used in true Neapolitan dough, but it’s commonly found in many home oven pizza recipes as it slightly increases moisture levels without creating stickiness and can improve browning.
 You can omit this if using an outdoor pizza oven.

 Best Equipment